The Realignment Problem: When Right becomes Wrong in LLMs¶

 -

-- Function: Addresses the "False Dichotomy" error of naive realignment—cannot assume "\(y_w\) is non-compliant implies \(y_l\) is compliant", since \(\pi_{\text{new}}\) may render both non-compliant.
+- Function: Resolves the "False Dichotomy" error made by naive realignment-one cannot assume that if "\(y_w\) is non-compliant, \(y_l\) must be compliant," as \(\pi_{\text{new}}\) might render both non-compliant.

-- Mechanism: The proxy LLM evaluates both \(\pi_{\text{new}}(y_w|x)\) and \(\pi_{\text{new}}(y_l|x)\), assigning each pair to one of three buckets: \(\mathcal{D}_I\) (old winner non-compliant, old loser compliant, needs inversion), \(\mathcal{D}_{II}\) (both non-compliant, needs suppression), \(\mathcal{D}_R\) (old winner still compliant, retain).
-The theoretical case where both are compliant is merged into \(\mathcal{D}_R\) as it provides no discriminative signal for optimization.
+- Mechanism: Uses a proxy LLM to evaluate \(\pi_{\text{new}}(y_w|x)\) and \(\pi_{\text{new}}(y_l|x)\) simultaneously.
+Pairs fall into three buckets: \(\mathcal{D}_I\) (old winner non-compliant, old loser compliant; requires inversion), \(\mathcal{D}_{II}\) (both non-compliant; requires suppression), and \(\mathcal{D}_R\) (old winner remains compliant; retain).
+A theoretical fourth case where "both are compliant" is merged into \(\mathcal{D}_R\) as it provides no discriminative signal for optimization.

 -

-- Mechanism: For \(\mathcal{D}_I\), use inverted DPO/IPO loss \(\mathcal{L}_I=-\log\sigma\big(\beta(\log\frac{p_\theta(y_l|x)}{p_{\text{ref}}(y_l|x)} - \log\frac{p_\theta(y_w|x)}{p_{\text{ref}}(y_w|x)})\big)\); for \(\mathcal{D}_{II}\), default to NPO to suppress both \(y_w\) and \(y_l\), or optionally use oracle-LLM to generate a corrective response \(y_c\) and apply DPO loss on \((y_c, y_w)\); for \(\mathcal{D}_R\), use forward KL divergence \(\mathcal{L}_{KL}=D_{KL}(\text{Logits}_{\mathcal{M}_{\text{ref}}} \| \text{Logits}_{\mathcal{M}_\theta})\) to anchor general capability.
+- Mechanism: For \(\mathcal{D}_I\), an inverted DPO/IPO loss is used: \(\mathcal{L}_I=-\log\sigma\big(\beta(\log\frac{p_\theta(y_l|x)}{p_{\text{ref}}(y_l|x)} - \log\frac{p_\theta(y_w|x)}{p_{\text{ref}}(y_w|x)})\big)\).
+For \(\mathcal{D}_{II}\), NPO is used by default to suppress both \(y_w\) and \(y_l\); optionally, an oracle-LLM can generate a corrective response \(y_c\) to use DPO loss on \((y_c, y_w)\).
+For \(\mathcal{D}_R\), forward KL divergence \(\mathcal{L}_{KL}=D_{KL}(\text{Logits}_{\mathcal{M}_{\text{ref}}} \| \text{Logits}_{\mathcal{M}_\theta})\) anchors general capabilities.

-- Design Motivation: NPO provides only negative signals, risking the model becoming an "overly safe machine" that refuses everything; adding oracle correction to \(\mathcal{D}_{II}\) teaches the model "what to say" rather than just "what not to say"; the KL term preserves the original distribution on the retain set, preventing catastrophic forgetting.
+- Design Motivation: NPO alone provides only negative signals, turning models into "safe machines that answer nothing."
+Adding oracle corrections for \(\mathcal{D}_{II}\) allows the model to learn "what to say" rather than just "what not to say."
+The KL term prevents catastrophic forgetting of the original distribution on the retain set.

 -

-Alignment Impact Weighting: Bi-level optimization for sample weighting:
+Alignment Impact Weighting: Bilevel optimization weights:

-- Mechanism: Inspired by U2A, the global objective \(\mathcal{J}\) (e.g., \(\pi_{\text{new}}\) compliance) has gradient \(g_\mathcal{J}=\nabla_\theta \mathcal{J}(\theta_{\text{ref}})\) as the "gold standard direction".
-For each conflict sample, compute its task gradient \(g_{\mathcal{L}_i}=\nabla_\theta \mathcal{L}_i(\theta_{\text{ref}})\), and define weight \(w_i=\langle g_\mathcal{J}, g_{\mathcal{L}_i}\rangle\).
+- Mechanism: Based on the U2A idea, the gradient of the global objective \(\mathcal{J}\) (e.g., \(\pi_{\text{new}}\) compliance), \(g_\mathcal{J}=\nabla_\theta \mathcal{J}(\theta_{\text{ref}})\), is treated as the "gold standard direction."
+For each conflicting sample, its task gradient \(g_{\mathcal{L}_i}=\nabla_\theta \mathcal{L}_i(\theta_{\text{ref}})\) is calculated to define weights \(w_i=\langle g_\mathcal{J}, g_{\mathcal{L}_i}\rangle\).
 The final objective is \(\mathcal{L}_{\text{TRACE}}(\theta)=\sum_{i\in\mathcal{D}_I\cup\mathcal{D}_{II}} w_i \mathcal{L}_i(\theta) + \alpha_{KL}\sum_{j\in\mathcal{D}_R}\mathcal{L}_{KL}(\theta;j)\).

 Loss & Training¶

-The final objective \(\mathcal{L}_{\text{TRACE}}\) is as above. \(\beta\) is the DPO temperature, \(\alpha_{KL}\) is the fixed coefficient for the KL term on the retain set.
-Training is validated on Qwen2.5-7B / Gemma-2-9B / Llama-3.1-8B backbones.
+The final objective \(\mathcal{L}_{\text{TRACE}}\) is provided above. \(\beta\) is the DPO temperature, and \(\alpha_{KL}\) is a fixed coefficient for the KL term on the retain set.
+Training was validated on three backbones: Qwen2.5-7B, Gemma-2-9B, and Llama-3.1-8B.

 Key Experimental Results¶

-| Comparison | PKU-SafeRLHF | SynthValueBench | Annotation Consistency α |
+| Comparison | PKU-SafeRLHF | SynthValueBench | Label Consistency α |

 |---|---|---|---|